 The other program which Ameren Illinois considered to be inconsistent with its RFP was for a behavioral program that would be a continuation of an existing program.
-This bid also contained proposals to expand at various levels into all-electric households above and beyond continuing the current offering to dual-fuel households.
-When normalized on a BTU basis, half of the energy savings came from reductions in gas usage, but when the savings were considered in dollar terms rather than BTU terms, the large majority of the savings were on the electric side.
+This bid contained multiple options including maintaining the current program scope or additionally expanding at various levels into all-electric households above and beyond continuing the current offering to dual-fuel households.
+When normalized on a BTU basis, half of the projected energy savings result from reductions in gas usage, but when savings are considered in dollar terms rather than BTU terms, the large majority of the savings result from savings of electricity.